Mark-Kramer/Case-Studies-Python/_build/02/the-event-related-potential.md

 **Step 4.** In this step of the bootstrapping procedure, we determine for each time point the values greater than 2.5% and less than 97.5% of all values.
 There are many ways to perform this operation in Python, perhaps the easiest being to sort from smallest to largest the 3,000 resampled ERP values at each time point.
-With the resampled values sorted in this way, we then find the resampled ERP value at index 0.025 $\times$ 3000 = 75 and 0.975 $\times$ 3000 = 2925.
+With the resampled values sorted in this way, we then find the resampled ERP value at index $0.025 \times 3000 = 75$ and $0.975 \times 3000 = 2925$.
 These indices correspond to the resampled ERP values greater than 2.5% of all values and greater than 97.5% of all values, respectively, and therefore define the lower and upper confidence intervals at each moment in time.
 We can compute both confidence intervals in Python, and (at last!) plot the ERP for condition A with confidence intervals computed using the bootstrapping procedure: <a id="fig:1"></a>